kaicataldo/dotfiles/README.md

 # dotfiles

 Here are my [dotfiles](https://dotfiles.github.io).
 They've been written with a few goals in mind:
- * Easily portable across Linux & macOS systems
+ * Easily portable across macOS systems, Windows, and Linux environments
  * Quick, easy setup for a reproducible environment

 ## Installation/Update